 If your business owns any type of vehicle, it must be covered by commercial vehicle insurance.
 This insurance is designed to protect your company from large financial losses due to liability lawsuits, property damage, or loss of income due to not having access to a necessary vehicle when the company vehicle is being repaired.
 Accidents involving commercial motor vehicles (CMVs) are not uncommon.
 The state of Florida tracks these collisions by county.

-- Average annual number of CMV accidents involving injuries: 241
+- Average annual number of fatal truck accidents per capita: 0.0010%

 If one of your drivers causes an accident that results in significant injuries or a fatality, your business is likely to face a very expensive liability lawsuit.
 It is therefore important that you have a sufficient amount of liability coverage.
 Adding umbrella insurance to your business insurance coverage portfolio can give you even more liability protection.

 In addition to the personal injury protection and the liability coverage that is required by law, your commercial vehicle insurance policy can also include any of several other policy selections that can help you further protect your business finances.
 Some coverage options you may want to consider adding to your commercial auto insurance policy include:

 - Collision insurance: This can cover the cost to repair vehicle damage sustained in a collision, regardless of fault.

 - Comprehensive insurance: This can cover the cost to repair or replace your vehicle if it is lost or damaged due to non-collision hazards such as falling objects, floods, fire, or theft.